Johnny Murtagh: Career as trainer

 Murtagh obtained his trainer's licence in 2013.
-In his first season he achieved a Group 2 and two Group 3 wins, including the Blandford Stakes with Belle de Crecy and the British Champions Long Distance Cup with Royal Diamond, riding the horses himself.
+In his first season he achieved a Group 2 win and two at Group 3 level, including the Blandford Stakes with Belle de Crecy and the British Champions Long Distance Cup with Royal Diamond, riding the horses himself.
 His first Group 1 winner as a trainer was Champers Elysees in the Matron Stakes at Leopardstown Racecourse in September 2020.
 His first win at Royal Ascot as a trainer came in 2021, when Create Belief, ridden by stable jockey Ben Coen, won the Sandringham Stakes.
-Later that season, Sonnyboyliston provided the trainer with his first Irish Classic win when Coen rode him to victory in the Irish St. Leger.
+Later that season, Sonnyboyliston provided Murtagh with his first Irish Classic win when Coen rode him to victory in the Irish St. Leger.

 Personal life

-He is married to Orla, daughter of famous Tipperary hurler Michael "Babs" Keating, and has five children, Caroline, Charles, Lauren, Grace and Tom.
+He is married to Orla, daughter of famous Tipperary hurler Michael "Babs" Keating, and has five children: Caroline, Charles, Lauren, Grace, and Tom.